-From the Chiefs Desk...
+From the Desk of the Director of Police...

-On behalf of the men and women of the Franklin Park Police Department I am pleased to present the 2015 Annual Report.
+On behalf of the men and women of the Franklin Park Police Department I am pleased to present the 2016 Annual Report.
 The primary purpose in publishing this report is to provide our community with an awareness of the challenges that law enforcement faces and how we utilize our resources to meet those challenges.
-This report summarizes crime and accident trends along with police programs within the police department so as to familiarize our community and those interested in our community with our law enforcement agency
+This report summarizes crime and accident trends along with police programs within the police department so as to familiarize our community and those interested in our community with our law enforcement agency.